tus/tus.io/src/content/blog/2025-03-25-tus-node-server-v2.0.0.md

 date: 2025-03-25
 ---

-The Node.js tus server can now run in all meta frameworks and Node.js compatible runtimes.
+The Node.js tus server can now run in all meta-frameworks and Node.js compatible runtimes.
 Deprecated options have been removed, and the server is ESM-only.
 The packages now require Node.js >=20.19.0, the release that backported `require(esm)`, allowing us to output ESM and import ESM packages without affecting consumers on CommonJS.
-But that’s not all, let’s dive in.
+But that’s not all, so let’s dive in.

 ## What is tus?